KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Demo

 For a demonstration of the app download the videos folder in this repo.
-In this section we provide a briegly description of each video.<br/>
+In this section we provide a brief description of each video.<br/>
 In the folder you find four videos that summirize the main aspects of the application:
    - **ScanfOfTheArea.mp4**: in this video the user scans the area around the device.
 The scan has to last from 15 to 30 seconds;
    - **PlacementOfObjects.mp4**: the holograms are instantiated.
 They are placed according to the position of the camera and its rotation;